 Backups are made of the user’s home directory as well as databases.
 The user’s home directory will include site content, web logs and any mail that was on the server at the time that backup was completed.

-Customers can restore up to the previous 2 weeks of backup data via the konsoleH control panel.
+Customers can restore up to the previous 2 weeks of backup data via the xneelo Control Panel.
 Please note that xneelo does not guarantee backups.
 If you have critical data which you cannot afford to lose in the event of a disaster, keep a copy of your data locally (or at an alternate location) as well.

 Logs (such as FTP, web server and mail logs) are normally kept for 60 days.